 Call 845-562-1195 for more information or to make an appointment.
 Please note that some services may be unavailable due to weather or staffing.
 Washington’s Headquarters will be closed on Veterans’ Day, Saturday, November 11th, 2023.

 Visit the nation's first publicly owned historic site and tour the rooms where American history was made.
 In the critical months that General George Washington spent at Newburgh, he made some of his most important contributions to shaping the American republic.
-It was here that Washington rejected the idea that he should be king after the war; ended the Newburgh conspiracy, preventing military control of the government; created and awarded the Badge of Military Merit, forerunner of the Purple Heart; and circulated a letter to State Governors that influenced the writing of the Constitution.
+It was here that Washington rejected the idea of an American monarchy; ended the Newburgh Conspiracy, preventing potential military control of the government; created the Badge of Military Merit, forerunner of the Purple Heart; and circulated an influential letter to State Governors outlining the key principals he felt necessary for the new republic.

 12 and under - Free

-Acquired and opened by the State of New York in 1850, Washington's Headquarters, State Historic Site, is the first publicly owned and operated historic site in the Nation, a National Landmark, and a contributing property within Newburgh's 445 acre East End Historic District.
+Acquired and opened by the State of New York in 1850, Washington's Headquarters, State Historic Site, is the first publicly owned and operated historic site in the Nation, a National Landmark, and a contributing property within Newburgh's 445-acre East End Historic District.
 From April 1782 to August 1783 General George Washington, Commander-in-Chief of the Continental Army, made his headquarters and residence at Jonathan and Tryntje Hasbrouck family's fieldstone farmhouse in Newburgh.
 It was the longest he stayed at any headquarters throughout the 8 1/2 years of the Revolution.
 The Hasbrouck house is furnished to reflect Washington's stay and is open for guided tours.
-Here, the General, his wife, his officers and servants lived and worked in close quarters, while a steady stream of guests met with the Washington's.
+Here, the General, his wife Martha, officers, servants, and slaves lived and worked in close quarters, while a steady stream of guests met with the Washington's.